About

 Workshops, Events and Working Groups

-EMA understands that industry - and hence Energy Managers - are dispersed across the UK and is keen to include all Energy Managers in the discussions which affect them.
-This is done by holding virtual weekly workshops, members' meetings, publishing surveys and organising topical virtual conferences or networking gatherings at locations around the country (when the restrictions introduced due to the Covid-19 pandemic are eased).
+EMA understands that industry - and hence Energy Management Professionals - are dispersed across the UK and is keen to include all in the discussions which affect them.
+This is done by holding virtual workshops, members' meetings, publishing surveys and organising topical virtual events or networking gatherings.

 Policy